Our first React application

 export default App;

-As you can see we first do some imports to define what elements this component is going to use.
+As you can see, we first do some imports to define what elements this component will use.

 Check out our next day React props and components tip